Aliases for SMARCD1 Gene

 The protein encoded by this gene is a member of the SWI/SNF family of proteins, whose members display helicase and ATPase activities and which are thought to regulate transcription of certain genes by altering the chromatin structure around those genes.
 The encoded protein is part of the large ATP-dependent chromatin remodeling complex SNF/SWI and has sequence similarity to the yeast Swp73 protein.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SMARCD1 Gene

 SMARCD1 (SWI/SNF Related, Matrix Associated, Actin Dependent Regulator Of Chromatin, Subfamily D, Member 1) is a Protein Coding gene.
-Among its related pathways are AMPK Enzyme Complex Pathway and BRCA1 Pathway.
+Diseases associated with SMARCD1 include Autosomal Dominant Non-Syndromic Intellectual Disability.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Glucocorticoid receptor regulatory network.
 Gene Ontology (GO) annotations related to this gene include transcription coactivator activity and protein-containing complex scaffold activity.
 An important paralog of this gene is SMARCD3.